-Enrollment for children with special and unique needs must be coordinated through the Multidisciplinary Inclusion Action Team (MIAT) prior to enrollment.
-To ensure appropriate placement in CYS programs, OS coordinates with the Exceptional Family Member Program (EFMP) and Army Public Health Nursing to conduct bi-monthly MIAT meetings.
+Enrollment for children with special and unique needs must be coordinated through the Special Needs Accommodation Process/Multidisciplinary Inclusion Action Team (MIAT) prior to enrollment.
+To ensure appropriate placement in CYS programs, OS coordinates with the Exceptional Family Member Program (EFMP) and Army Public Health Nursing to conduct bi-monthly SNAP/MIAT meetings.
 These meetings are scheduled for the first and third Tuesday of each month.
-The MIAT is comprised of health care professionals, local community representatives and child development professionals whose purpose is to determine and make recommendation as to the best CYS placement for the child.
-Families are required to attend the MIAT meeting, provide documentation, answer questions and provide input regarding their child's needs.
+The SNAP/MIAT is comprised of health care professionals and child development professionals whose purpose is to determine and make recommendations as to the best CYS placement for the child.
+Families are required to attend the SNAP/MIAT meeting, provide documentation, answer questions and provide input regarding their child's needs.
 The goal of these meetings is to support children with special needs and their Families by meeting their needs to the best of our ability.
-CYS is proud to say that it is able to meet the needs of almost every child/Family that takes part in MIAT.
+Child and Youth Services is proud to say that it is able to meet the needs of almost every child/Family that takes part in the SNAP/MIAT process.
 However, care is not guaranteed to all children if CYS is unable to safely and/or competently meet their needs.